 difficulty in passing urine

-pain while passing urine, increased need and frequency in passing urine
+pain while passing urine, urinary tract infection, increased need and frequency in

-As with other inhaled medicines, a worsening of breathing problems (induced by the inhalation process) may occur.
+a worsening of breathing problems (induced by the inhalation process).
+Inhaled medicines

 Care and cleaning